 Finalists The opportunity to work with a harpist for 5 months on your piece and a performance of your piece at the Hidden Gem Concert 2019

 Selection Procedure: The competition will be held in two rounds: preliminary selection of the compositions and the final concert – Competition Finals.
 1) Preliminary selection of the works for the Competition Finals: A distinguished international jury of harpists will select ten (10) pieces out of the applications received for the Competition.
 These works shall be the Finalists in the competition.
 The decision of the Jury and the list of the pieces shortlisted for the Finals shall be published by August 1st 2018, on the www.futureblendproject.co.uk website.
 Within a week following the publication of the list of Finalists, composers will be paired with the a harpist to work with, throughout the project.
 2) Competition Finals: Ten (10) pieces chosen by the jury will be performed in January 2019.
-The winner of the audience vote at the concert will win the Future Blend Project Collaboration Award 2019 and a cash prize of £250.
-Five of the finalists will be selected by a jury and have their work published free of charge by PoppyHarp publishing.
-All Finalists will have their pieces performed in the Competition Finals - the Hidden Gem Concert 2019 and will be audio and video recorded.
-These recordings will be used for promotional purposes, including making the recording available on the internet in its entirety.
+The winner of the audience vote and the winner of the Judges Choice Award will recieve a cash prize of £200 and a publishing deal with PoppyHarp Publishign.

 Submission Procedure: To submit your entry, please send your piece along with a short biography using the contact form below.

 - upload an anonymous of the PDF score - a short anonymous biography of the composer in English - a computer simulation or audio file of the piece